Electric car and plug-in hybrid insurance

 |Premium needs to be higher, as a caution to these ‘new’ vehicle types||Owners deemed responsible and considerate – better risk and discounted premium accordingly|

-As you can see many of the issues identified by general insurance companies, are not seen as such by a specialist insurer.
+Many of the issues identified by general insurance companies, are not seen as such by a specialist insurer.
 These insurers have dedicated teams that research, analyse and understand every detail of this new range of vehicles.
-At present, for many of these specialist insurers you will find that the premiums are more competitive than a ‘general’ insurance company or aggregator site.
+Some specialist insurers' offers more are more competitive than a general insurance company or aggregator site.

 Key reasons for this include;